jmccand/tasks-with-gradescope/README.md

-# G-Tasks Easy
+# Tasks with Gradescope
-Creates a Chrome extension to make it easier to add tasks to Google tasks.
-Originally created to add support for creating tasks from Gradescope.
+Creates a Chrome extension to make it easier to add tasks to Google Tasks from Gradescope.